Siam University: Siam University International MBA program

 Siam University provides Master of Business Administration in both Thai and English language.

 Siam University School of Medicine

 The Faculty of Medicine, Siam University is the second private medical school in Thailand.
-It was established in 2013 by a group of physicians, with the aim of increasing the number of doctors in Thailand, particularly in rural areas where the number of medical doctors is deficient.
-It has been assessed on quality by the Medical Council of Thailand in 2013 and started the first semester in August 2013.
+It was established in 2010 by a group of physicians, with the aim of increasing the number of doctors in Thailand, particularly in rural areas where the number of medical doctors is deficient.
+It has been assessed on quality by the Medical Council of Thailand in 2012 and started the first semester in August 2013.

 International College

 The curriculum was approved by the Office of Higher Education Commission of Thailand.
 Students are required to complete general education courses (languages, computer applications) and business administration courses (accounting, finance, marketing, organization management, human resources), but choose their own specialty based on international business or hotel & tourism majors.
 Bongkosh Rittichainuwat serves as the Dean of International College.
+Siam University also offers programs in business, social studies and economics.